parent-tobias/survey-thing/README.md

 Thus we can see the data models being represented, and the relationship between them.
 In order to implement the back end controllers, we need to convert the JSON data coming from the client into the model instance, in order to interact with the database.
 Thus, our back end becomes a multi-layer entity: database to data model to API controllers.

-A great resource with a lot of information on this subject, and one I referenced repeatedly, is codeofninja -- his article listed in the citations below served as a strong springboard for this entire project.
+A great resource with a lot of information on this subject, and one I referenced repeatedly, is codeofaninja.com -- his article listed in the citations below served as a strong springboard for this entire project.
 The only nit I could really pick with that article is that there are database calls (model-layer) in the API layer.
 Using his object encapsulation as a starting point, I moved the PDO references into the models themselves, and simply returned an object, or array of objects, or boolean.
 Doing this allows users to implement whatever database mechanism they like in the model layer, and so long as the return values are consistent, the whole thing will continue to work.

 ## The API Layer